Benjamin Hackl

 Talk @ ANALCO17: Iterative Cutting and Pruning of Planar Trees

 I gave a talk at the 2017 Meeting on Analytic Algorithmics and Combinatorics (ANALCO17).
+The slides can be found on my Talks page.

 Date: January 19, 2017